birdflow-science/BirdFlowR/inst/readme_templates/collection_cache_readme.txt

 This directory was created by the R BirdFlowR Package to cache models downloaded from a specific remote collection:
   [collection_url]
-so they do not have to be re-downloaded every time they are used.
+so they do not have to be redownloaded every time they are used.

 It is safe to delete with two caveots:
   1. You will need to redownload models if you use them again - not a big deal.